The Challenge

 Of all the employee involvement, the input from the Met Office’s Disability and Accessibility Network was perhaps the most valuable.
 Accessibility was identified as a key driver from the outset, and how better to get it right than to work with the people it impacts the most?

 The input from the Disability and Accessibility Network was a learning experience for everyone – including us at Silicon Reef.
-Thanks to the brilliant feedback we received, we were able to make enhancements to the core of our Ripple product that improve accessibility.
+Thanks to the brilliant feedback we received, we were able to make enhancements to branding and design module of our Beacon product that improve accessibility.

-These enhancements will not only help the Met Office, but every Ripple user now and in the future.
+These enhancements will not only help the Met Office, but every Beacon user now and in the future.
 So here’s an extra thank you from us for helping us to do better.

 Pushing Boundaries